 Let’s Encrypt uses HTTP-01 validation to verify domain ownership.
 Certbot places a temporary file on your server, then Let’s Encrypt requests it over HTTP (port 80).
 This requires your domain’s DNS A record to point to your server and port 80 to be accessible from the internet.

-Update System Packages
+Update Debian System Packages

 sudo apt update && sudo apt upgrade

-Install Certbot and Nginx Plugin
+Install Certbot and the Nginx Plugin on Debian

 sudo apt install certbot python3-certbot-nginx